voteflux/flux-docs/docs/constitutions/aus-vic.rst

 -  Digital & Social Media Coordinator: Warwick Humphrey
 -  Committee Members: Ben Rose

-If and when the Party’s application to the VEC is successful, this constitution comes into effect and is adopted by the Party.
+If and when the Party's application to the VEC is successful, this constitution comes into effect and is adopted by the Party.

 The Steering Committee